Intermediate-pressure phases of cerium studied by an LDA + Gutzwiller method: results and discussions

 \section{results and discussions}

-Like the LDA+U and LDA+DMFT methods, in LDA+G method the Hubbard-like local Coulomb interaction U will be chosen as the only empirical parameter.
-For 4\textit{f} electrons in cerium metal we set U=4eV, which is consistent with other LDA+U and DMFT calculation.
-First we calculate the equilibrium volume and bulk modulus for $\alpha$-Ce under ambient pressure to check the validity of the U value.
-Our results are shown in Tab. \ref{tab:bulk} together with the results from the all-electron FPLMTO calculations\cite{Soderlind_1995a}, pseudopotential Plane-Waves calculations\cite{Richard_2001}, and experiment\cite{Ellinger_1974, Olsen_1985}.
-We can see from the table that the LDA calculation usually over estimate the bonding strength among cerium atoms, which makes the ground state volume obtained by LDA to be about 20\% smaller and bulk modules to be 60\% larger.
-After treating the correlation effect more carefully by Gutzwiller variational method, our results are in very good agreement with experiments.
-Thus we set U=4eV for all the calculations for cerium with different volume, and spin-orbital coupling effect is always fully included.
+Like LDA+U and LDA+DMFT methods, in LDA+G the Hubbard-like local Coulomb interaction \textit{U} will be chosen as the only empirical parameter.
+First we calculate the equilibrium volume for $\alpha$-Ce (fcc) to check the validity of the different \textit{U} value as shown in Fig. \ref{ev}.
+The volume of Ce under ambient pressure is between 28.0 and 29.0 \AA$^3$ reported experimentally,\cite{Ellinger_1974, Olsen_1985} so the equilibrium volume for $U=4.0$ eV (28.49 \AA$^3$) is in good agreement with experiments, while the equilibrium volume for $U=3.5$ eV (around 27.5 \AA$^3$) and $U=4.5$ eV (around 29.5 \AA$^3$) are smaller and larger than experiments, respectively.
+We also calculate the bulk modulus for $\alpha$-Ce under ambient pressure as shown in Table \ref{tab:bulk} together with the results from the all-electron FPLMTO calculations,\cite{Soderlind_1995a} pseudopotential plane-wave calculations,\cite{Richard_2001} and experiments.\cite{Ellinger_1974, Olsen_1985} We can see from the table that the LDA calculation usually over-estimates the bonding strength among cerium atoms, which makes the equilibrium volume obtained by LDA to be about 20\% smaller and bulk modules to be much larger than experiments.
+After treating the correlation effect more carefully by the Gutzwiller variational method, our results are in good agreement with experiments.
+Thus we set $U=4.0$ eV for all the calculations for cerium with different volume, which is consistent with other LDA+U and DMFT calculations, and spin-orbital coupling effect is always fully included.